arodmail/aws-doc/cognito/README.md

 ### 4. Verification

 View the user pool and go to the _App integration_ tab.
 Scroll to the bottom and select the `cognito-confidential-client` under _App clients and analytics_.
-Here you can see the _Client ID_ and _Client secret_ values that are used in the Postman demo later.
+There you can see the _Client ID_ and _Client secret_ values that are used in the Postman demo later.

 ![aws-cognito-verify-1.png](img%2Faws-cognito-verify-1.png)

 #### Step 4.1 Verify Hosted UI

 Scroll down to the _Hosted UI_ section and click _View Hosted UI_.
-This launches the login screen your users will be presented with to enter their credentials, to sign-up for your application, and/or to recover their account password through a "Forgot your password" link.
+This launches the login page your users will be presented with to enter their credentials, to sign-up for your application, and/or to recover their account password through a "Forgot your password" link.

 ![aws-cognito-verify-hosted-ui.png](img%2Faws-cognito-verify-hosted-ui.png)